tobiasGuta/xssattack/README.md

       -o OUTPUT, --output OUTPUT
                             File to save the output of triggered payloads.

-NOTE: You can also use this tool with notify from project discovery:

 💬 **Integration with Notify** – I’ve added a new feature using the awesome [Notify](https://docs.projectdiscovery.io/tools/notify/overview) tool from Project Discovery!
 You can now easily send your output to your favorite platforms:

 - Slack